Industries & Professions /

 Financial Institution Officers and Managers

-Employment for financial managers who work at commercial banking and savings institutions is expected to decline by 14 percent through 2020, according to the U.S. Department of Labor.
+Employment for financial managers is expected to grow about as fast as the average for all occupations through 2022, according to the U.S. Department of Labor.
+As the economy continues to grow, demand will grow for financial managers to assist companies in planning, directing, and coordinating investments.
+Slower than average employment growth is expected for financial managers in commercial banking and savings institutions.
 Competition for these jobs will be strong for several reasons.
 Financial institution officers and managers are often promoted from within the ranks of the organization, and, once established in their jobs, they tend to stay for many years.
-Also, more qualified applicants are becoming available each year to fill vacancies; workers who have earned a master's degree in business administration and who are certified will enjoy the lowest unemployment rates.
-Chances for employment will be best for workers who are familiar with a range of financial services, such as banking, insurance, real estate, and securities, and for those experienced in computers and data processing systems.
+Also, more qualified applicants are becoming available each year to fill vacancies; workers who have earned a master's degree in business administration and who are certified will have the best job prospects.
+Chances for employment will be best for workers who are familiar with a range of financial services, such as banking, insurance, real estate, and securities, and for those with an understanding of international finance and complex financial documents.